ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 also causes a shadow for this point.
 If it does, you're done; if it doesn't, just check the rest of the objects normally.

-On the same vein, when computing the intersection between the light ray and the objects in the scene, you don't really need the closest intersection; it's enough to know that there's at least one intersection.
+In the same vein, when computing the intersection between the light ray and the objects in the scene, you don't really need the closest intersection; it's enough to know that there's at least one intersection.
 You can use a special version of `ClosestIntersection` that returns as soon as it finds the first